prasan321/Simple-Monitoring-Stack/README.md

 part 3: Grafana Setup using Ansible.

-part 4: Graphite: Scalable Realtime Graphing Setup using Ansible.
+part 4: Graphite Setup using Ansible.

 # Part 1
 Linux OS Setup using VirtualBox provider for Terraform.
 Relevant script files are attached to the repository.